THE HAPPINESS PROJECT MURAL AND THEMED PROGRAMMING TO RAISE AWARENESS FOR MENTAL HEALTH CONCERNS Post

 “Happiness is a lifestyle, a community and the inner foundation of all human kind.
 The contagious effect of a simple smile is the drive of The Happiness Project,” said Green.
 “Together as a community, we can help individuals find the beauty, light and happiness within themselves and our city.”

-The Innovator Fellowship Program, a collaboration between North High School and Jake’s Café Creative Community, inspired Green to begin brainstorming, researching and collaborating with local community members and organizations including Mental Health America of Sheboygan, Above & Beyond Children’s Museum, The Sheboygan Area School District, and local artist Jessica Rass.
+The Innovator Fellowship Program, a collaboration between North High School and Jake’s Café Creative Community, inspired Green to begin brainstorming, researching and collaborating with local community members and organizations including Mental Health America of Sheboygan, Above & Beyond Children’s Museum, The Sheboygan Area School District, and local artist Jessica Rassel.

 “Public art is known to be beneficial in countless ways acting as a community anchor and a placemaker that creates a sense of belonging and can improve public health by eliciting wonder and beauty,” said Jackie Erdman, Executive Director of Above & Beyond Children’s Museum.
 “This awe-inspiring mural is sure to instill happiness and positive emotions in passersby of all ages."

 Located on the expansive north wall of Above & Beyond Children’s Museum, the mural promotes the joy of love and companionship such as that found in the world's largest beloved mammals – the whale.
 The idea behind the imagery of these majestic creatures is to challenge youth to think bigger, deeper and wider in their pursuit of making the world a better happier place.

 The project continues beyond the walls of the museum with the crafting of The Happiness Project- themed Buddy Benches to be placed at various Sheboygan Area School District Schools and throughout the city.
 The ABCM Children’s Garden, the outdoor space adjacent to the mural, will host corresponding wellness programming including yoga, meditation, tai chi, health, and nourishment.